apache/nuttx/configs/ez80f910200zco/README.txt

     about httpd.

 nsh
-    This configuratino builds the NuttShell (NSH).
+    This configuration builds the NuttShell (NSH).
 That code can be found in examples/nsh.
 For more information see:  examples/nsh/README.txt and Documentation/NuttShell.html.